-According to LIVESTRONG's food database MyPlate, a two-tablespoon serving of peanut sauce contains 60 calories.
-This is significantly more calories than many other sauces contain; for example, barbecue sauce may contain just 45 calories per two tablespoon serving, according to MyPlate.
+A two-tablespoon serving of peanut sauce contains 60 calories.
+This is significantly more calories than many other sauces contain; for example, barbecue sauce may contain just 45 calories per two tablespoon serving.

 Peanuts are high in fat, and peanut sauce contains some fat as a result.
-MyPlate explains that two tablespoons of peanut sauce contain anywhere from two to three grams of fat, with one gram of saturated fat.
+Two tablespoons of peanut sauce contain anywhere from two to three grams of fat, with one gram of saturated fat.

-Two tablespoons of peanut sauce contain seven to nine grams of carbohydrates, according to MyPlate.
-The website notes that this serving contains .5 to 1.5 grams of fiber and four to eight grams of sugar.
+Two tablespoons of peanut sauce contain seven to nine grams of carbohydrates.
+This serving contains .5 to 1.5 grams of fiber and four to eight grams of sugar.

 The National Library of Medicine and National Institutes of Health explain that while carbohydrates are your body's main source of fuel, you should limit sugar intake, as it provides calories but little nutritional value.

-Peanut sauce is low in protein, with zero to 1.5 grams in each two tablespoon serving, according to MyPlate.
+Peanut sauce is low in protein, with zero to 1.5 grams in each two tablespoon serving.

 Can I Make Caramel Sauce by Melting ...